The wellness trend from Japan: forest bathing - NIKIN EU

 Forest bathing in Asia and Europe

-The forest as a place of longing where people find healing and relaxation?
-This is already being implemented in the Far East.
-There are nature reserves and parks in Japan, but also in South Korea, where visitors can experience the meditative tranquillity of the forests - also under guidance.
-Interested people can also train to become "forest therapists" there.
-In Europe,Shinrin-Yoku is not yet a recognised therapy, but most spa clinics are located in places that allow intensive contact with nature in addition to the actual treatment - this can be by the sea, in the mountains or near a forest.
+The forest as a place of longing where people can find healing and relaxation?
+This is already being realized in the Far East.
+There are nature reserves and parks in Japan and South Korea where visitors can experience the meditative tranquillity of the forest - also under guidance.
+Those interested can also train to become a "forest therapist" there.
+In Europe,Shinrin-Yoku is not yet a recognized treatment, but most spa clinics are located in places that allow intensive contact with nature in addition to the actual treatment - this can be by the sea, in the mountains or near a forest.

 Forest bathing